shivam-Purohit/kcidb/doc/administrator_guide.md

 ### Additional Dependencies

 While deploying you may also need to install psql. psql is a command-line tool for interacting with the PostgreSQL database.
 It is used to manage and manipulate data stored in a PostgreSQL database, as well as to administer and configure the database itself.

-Update the package lists:

-    sudo apt-get update

-Install the postgresql-client-common package:

-    apt-get install postgresql-client-common
+For Debian-based distros like Ubuntu:

 Install the postgresql-client package, which includes the psql command: